SirYancy/computer-apps/book/ch4-spreadsheets/tutorial-advanced-functions.md

 4. As we can see, the student is going to need to do pretty well on that final to get a B in the class!

-**Sales Goals**

-1. Next, we want to calculate some sales goals.
-Use what you know about goal seek to answer the questions on the sheet.

 ### Absolute References

 In this one, we're going to get some practice with absolute references.